lbruun-tutorials/modern-maven-multi/README.md

 In this example project the following GitHub Secrets must exist:

 - `MAVEN_CENTRAL_GPG_SECRET_KEY`.
 Private key used for signing artifacts published to Maven Central.
 The value must be in [TSK format](https://www.ietf.org/archive/id/draft-ietf-openpgp-crypto-refresh-12.html#name-transferable-secret-keys).
-This is text format which begins with the text `-----BEGIN PGP PRIVATE KEY BLOCK-----`.
+This is a text format which begins with the text `-----BEGIN PGP PRIVATE KEY BLOCK-----`.
   If using GnuPG you can simply take the output from the `gpg --export-secret-key --armor` command and paste it directly into GitHub UI when you configure the value for this secret (never mind it is a multi-line value).

 - `MAVEN_CENTRAL_GPG_PASSPHRASE`.
 Passphrase to accompany your private key.